-Russell Grigg was born in Auckland, New Zealand, and received his schooling and university education in that country.
+Russell Grigg was born in Auckland, New Zealand, in 1927.
+He received his schooling and university education in that country.
 He studied chemistry at Victoria University College, Wellington (now known as Victoria University of Wellington), graduating in 1948.
 He then worked for a number of years as an industrial chemist and then as a manager in the paint manufacturing industry in Wellington and Christchurch.

 After theological studies at the New Zealand Bible Training Institute (later known as the Bible College of New Zealand, and now as Laidlaw College), he joined the Overseas Missionary Fellowship in 1959.
 He served for 12 years, heading up OMF’s publishing program in Jakarta, Indonesia.
 Here he met and married Miss Merle Cornelius, another member of OMF, from Adelaide, Australia.
 Merle went to be with the Lord in January 2009.
 Russell has three adult children and nine grandchildren.